Attention CHOP clinicians: patient education should be printed and assigned via EPIC's Teaching Library.

 9. When re-taping the tube, hold the tube firmly in place to prevent movement.
 After re-taping, check the mark you have made on the tube to determine if the tube has moved.

-Instructions for checking NG tube placement:
+Checking NG tube placement:

 1. Attach an oral syringe with 5ml of air to the side port.
 Flush the tube with air to clear the tube of any fluid.